santolucito/santolucito.github.io/COMS3430/Lab3.md

 Next you will create your own sound from scratch.
 Look to Farnell, *Designing Sound* Part IV: Practicals.
+This book is available through the Columbia Library website.
 There are a number of descriptions of how to generate various sounds.
 Pick one and try to implement it.
 Some are easier than others - choose the right level of challenge for you.